ilg-physics-ucsb/physics5l-remotelabs-manual/FranckHertzLabManual/FH5L.md

 Ask yourself: Where will the other electrons go?

 Measuring the current collected by the third electrode tells us how many electrons have sufficient kinetic energy to reach it.
-If any electrons lose kinetic energy as they travel from the cathode to the anode, there will be a drop in the current through the ``collection electrode''.
+If any electrons lose kinetic energy as they travel from the cathode to the anode, there will be a drop in the current through the "collection electrode''.

 The second complication is that the electrons don't have exactly zero kinetic energy or even zero potential energy when they leave the cathode.
 There are small offsets due to the contact potential of the electrodes (the thermionic emission of electrons from the cathode requires a small amount of energy, similar to the work function of the metal that you encountered in measurements of the photoelectric effect.)
 As a result, the value of $V_a$ when the first current drop occurs is not a good measure of $V_1$.
-However, measuring the {\it difference in voltage between subsequent current drops} removes the bias and can be used to determine $V_1$.
+However, measuring the *difference in voltage between subsequent current drops* removes the bias and can be used to determine $V_1$.

 Instruments